TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Authentication/BeforeRequestTokenProcessedEvent.rst

 Example
 =======

-Scenarios that are not using a login callback without having the possibility to submit a request token, this event can be used to generate the token
+The event can be used to generate the request token individually.
+This can be the case when you are not using a login callback and have not the possibility to submit a request token:
-individually:

 ..  code-block:: php
     :caption: EXT:my_extension/EventListener/ProcessRequestTokenListener.php